-Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact V. CULTURAL RESOURCES. puld the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to California Code of Regulations (CCR) Section 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CCR Section 15064.5? × c) Disturb any human remains, including remains interred outside of dedicated cemeteries? \boxtimes
+Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact V. Wo CULTURAL RESOURCES. a) Cause a substantial adverse change in the significance of a historical resource pursuant to California Code of Regulations (CCR) Section 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CCR Section 15064.5? c) Disturb any human remains, including remains interred outside of dedicated cemeteries?